Azure-Samples/azure-python-labs/9-vscodespaces/README.md

 ## Create a Codespace
 1. Navigate to https://aka.ms/vscodespaces, click on the "Sign in" button and enter your Azure credentials.
-1. Click on the "Create Workspace" button, and add "HelloWorld" to the `Codespace Name` field.
+1. Click on the "Create Codespace" button, and add "HelloWorld" to the `Codespace Name` field.
 1. Add https://github.com/asw101/hello-vscodespaces to the `Git repository` field.
 This repo contains a simple Hello World Flask application.
 1. Click on the "Create" button.
 You can leave the other fields with the default values.